csiro-fair/marimba/tests/e2e/regression/README.md

 **To resolve:**

 1. Look at which manifest lines differ.
 The path tells you which file changed.
-2. Compare the failing file against a fresh independent run to confirm it's a deterministic drift (regression) and not a scrubber gap.
-The `temp/phase2-determinism/characterise.py` script is the one-shot way to do this — it produces two independent runs and a per-file diff report.
+2. Compare the failing file against a fresh independent run to confirm it's a deterministic drift (regression) and not a scrubber gap: run the suite twice and diff the scrubbed file between the two pytest scratch datasets (`/tmp/pytest-of-$USER/pytest-*/scratch*/project/datasets/IN2018_V06`).
+If the two fresh runs agree with each other but not the golden, it's deterministic drift; if they disagree with each other, it's a scrubber gap.
-3. If it's a scrubber gap, extend `scrub.py` and re-verify against both Phase 2 runs (see [`golden/README.md`](golden/README.md) §"Scrubber correctness").
+3. If it's a scrubber gap, extend `scrub.py` and re-verify with two independent bootstraps (see [`golden/README.md`](golden/README.md) §"Scrubber correctness").
 4. If it's intended drift, regenerate the goldens.
 5. If it's an actual regression, fix the underlying code.